"Telluride's most ambitious kitchen — Top Chef alum Eliza Gavin's foie-gras-and-bison cooking on Oak Street. Book it for a mountain-town celebration."

 What is the dress code at 221 South Oak?

-What should I order at 221 South Oak?
+How much is dinner at 221 South Oak?

 Affiliate disclosure: Restaurants for Kings may earn a commission when you book through our reservation links, at no cost to you.
 Our scores are editorial and never paid for.